shivaanissv/AI-skill-assessment-learning-plan-Streamlit-/README.md

-# Catalyst: AI Skill Assessment & Personalized Learning Plan Agent
+# AI Skill Assessment & Personalized Learning Plan Agent

 This project evaluates what a candidate can actually do (not just claim on a resume) by combining:
 - job-description skill extraction,